 But when sabotage, dark magic and murder strike the party, Silverthorne struggles with supernatural egos, the safety of a lovesick Princess, and a truly deplorable lack of pockets.
 Will she save the Empire and more importantly, survive her partnership with Holmes?

-Our boxed set is 99cents for 20 Books!
-Thank you for supporting Jennifer and ThrillWriting by pre-ordering yours today.
+Thank you for supporting Jennifer and ThrillWriting by purchasing yours today.
 We really appreciate it! ~ Fiona

 Stay in touch with Jennifer HERE